danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Explanation: The smallest value is 2, but there isn't any second smallest value.

+680. valid-palindrome-ii
+Given a non-empty string s, you may delete at most one character.
+Judge whether you can make it a palindrome.

+Example 1:
+Input: "aba"
+Output: True
+Example 2:
+Input: "abca"
+Output: True
+Explanation: You could delete the character 'c'.

 718. maximum-length-of-repeated-subarray
 Given two integer arrays A and B, return the maximum length of an subarray that appears in both arrays.